HOW TO SELL MUSIC ONLINE IN 2024

 SOCIAL MEDIA MARKETING FOR MUSIC

-Social media is the most favourite place to follow artists and learn about upcoming concerts and shows
+Social media is the favourite place to discover and follow artists and learn about upcoming concerts and shows.

 Almost half (49%) of US concertgoers discover shows on Facebook, Instagram, Messenger or WhatsApp, making Facebook platforms* the top source of digital discovery.